Nonparametric tests of treatment effect homogeneity for policy-makers: Simulations

 \subsection{Simulation results}

-Table \ref{tab:sims-null} shows Monte Carlo estimates of rejection probabilities when the null holds (Setting 1).
+Figure \ref{fig:sims-quant-null} shows Monte Carlo estimates of rejection probabilities when the null holds (Setting 1).
 For the quantitative test, tight type I error control is achieved by all methods for $n$ large enough.
-Meanwhile, for qualitative tests, the type I error rate is bounded above by $\alpha$, though the upper bound is loose.

-Table \ref{tab:sims-quant} shows rejection probabilities in the setting where quantitative interactions occur but qualitative interactions do not occur.
+Figure \ref{fig:sims-quant-alt} shows rejection probabilities in the setting where quantitative interactions occur but qualitative interactions do not occur.
 For all quantitative tests, power approaches one as the sample size increases, as expected.
-Approach 1 performs best when the CATE is monotone, while Approach 2 performs best when the CATE is quadratic.
-The comparator, which does not make use of structural assumptions on the CATE, is less powerful than both implementations of our proposal.
+Approach 1 (Quant Monotone) performs best when the CATE is monotone, and the performance is nearly identical whether $k = 20$ or $k = 50$ thresholds are used.
+When the CATE is quadratic, Approach 2 with a either a small or moderate number of basis functions (Quant Non-monotone; $k = 20$ or $k = 50$) and the kernel ridge regression method perform best.
+The comparator (Quant Unstructured), which does not make use of structural assumptions on the CATE, is less powerful than both implementations of our proposal when a large number of bins ($k = 50$) is used, though it performs comparably to the monotone approach when a conservative number of bins is used $(k = 20)$.
+It relies on estimated treatment effects from the $k$ constructed subgroups, which have high variances when the total sample size is small.
+The sample-split test was also generally less powerful than our proposal.
+For multivariable heterogeneity, larger power gains were observed for our proposal versus the sample-split and kernel ridge tests (Appendix \ref{appendix:simulations}).
 All qualitative tests have type I error between 0 and $\alpha$ for all $n$.
+In certain cases, we see that the rejection probability increases with $n$.
+This occurs because the one-sided test for a positive effect is likely rejecting with probability tending to one, whereas the test for a negative effect has type I error rate between $\alpha$ and zero.